 However, unlike eToro, NAGA charges a commission when you utilize the copy trading tool.
 If you make less than €5 profit from a trade, this amounts to a fixed copy fee of €0.50.
 If the trade yields a profit of more than €5, then this changes to a variable commission of 5% - which is huge.

 For example, if you stake €1,000 and trade makes you €200 - you'd pay a 5% commission of €10.
 There is, of course, no copy trading commission applicable on losing positions.
 Withdrawals are charged at €10 per transaction and the minimum cashout amount is €50.
 Finally, NAGA is authorized and regulated by CySEC

 74.39% of retail investors lose money trading CFDs at this site

 FXTM is primarily an online trading platform that specializes in forex and CFDs.
 Regarding the latter, this includes stocks, indices, commodities, and more.
 If, however, you're looking for a top-rated platform that also offers social trading features, FXTM has you covered.

-Then, you can sort the list of suitable traders by specific metrics – such as monthly average returns.
+Then, you can sort the list of suitable forex market traders by specific metrics - such as monthly average returns.
 When it comes to the platform itself, FXTM supports MT4 as well as its own web-trader.
 Either way, FXTM offers some of the best trading fees n the industry.
 For example, if you opt for the Cent Account, you can trade commission-free.

-There are also account suited for large-scale traders that come with zero spreads and a low flat commission.
+There are also accounts suited for large-scale traders that come with zero spreads and a low flat commission.
 Leverage of up to 1:1000 is also offered by FXTM, albeit, your personal limits will be determined by whether or you are a retail or professional trader.
 Finally, FXTM is heavily regulated in multiple jurisdictions, which includes a license with the FCA and CySEC.